 To browse the 2008-2010 Catalogue online as a PDF, click here.

 The 2006-2008 Catalogue is still available online as a PDF.
 To browse it, click here.

 If you have questions or comments about the new online Catalogue, please send us your feedback.

-The Child Advocacy minor engages students in the study of issues important to children, especially the problems children face regarding physical and emotional health, material support, social relationships, and educational needs.
-It explores three components of child advocacy: 1) child development, 2) the family and other social contexts affecting children, and 3) social, educational and legal strategies for advocacy on children’s behalf.
+The Child Advocacy minor engages students in the study of issues important to children.
+This includes the circumstances children experience regarding physical and emotional health, material resources, social relationships, education, and rights.
+It explores three components of child advocacy: 1) child development, 2) the family and other social contexts, and 3) educational, legal, and community-based strategies for advocacy.

 REQUIREMENTS FOR THE MINOR

 The minor consists of five courses, with no more than three courses from any one department.
 The five courses must include one Development core course, one Family and Other Social Contexts core course, and one Strategies for Child Advocacy core course.
 The remaining two courses may be selected from other core course options or from the electives.
 The two electives selected for the minor must reflect a cohesive theme.
 Examples of possible themes are Children at Risk, Children in Poverty, or Urban Education.
 Three of the five courses must be unique to the minor.
 All courses must be passed with a grade of C- or higher.
 No more than two courses with a CR grade may be counted towards the minor.